Rubaanxd/Inventario/README.md

 ## Tecnologías a Utilizar:
 - HTML
 - CSS
-- PHP o JS
+- JS, Vue
-- Conectividad a MySQL
+- Conectividad a BackEnd via WebService

-Se tiene planeado expandirlo para conectarlo a una capa de servicios y de ahi al backend.